Food hygiene ratings given to two Wirral restaurants

 New food hygiene ratings have been awarded to two of Wirral’s restaurants, cafes or canteens, the Food Standards Agency’s website shows.

-Eats N Treats / Street Food & Desserts, at 157 Ford Road, Upton, Wirral was handed a five-out-of-five rating after assessment on October 19.
+Bear Hunt Books and Toys, at Unit 1 2 Church Road, Bebington, Wirral was handed a four-out-of-five rating after assessment on October 17.

 Advertisement